SparrowZheyuan18/Awesome-Geolocalization/README.md

-# Awesome-Geo-locolization
+# Awesome-Geo-localization
-A Paper List for Geo-locolization Research.
+A Paper List for Geo-localization Research.

-Given a single image of streetview / scenery, Geo-locolization Task is to predict the actural location (continent / country / region / city / street / geographic coordinates) of the image.
+Given a single image of streetview / scenery, Geo-localization Task is to predict the actural location (continent / country / region / city / street / geographic coordinates) of the image.

 # Awesome Papers

 ## Retrieval Based Methods

-Retrieval based methods consider Geo-locolization as a retrieval task.
+Retrieval based methods consider Geo-localization as a retrieval task.
 Generally, treating the input image as a query, the retrieval task is to map the image to the most similar image in a **gallery of photos** worldwide.
 Or, we can map the input image to the most similar location in a gallery of locations worldwide.

 |  Title  |   Venue  |   Code   |   Demo   |
 |:--------|:--------:|:--------:|:--------:|